Fairyhouse Winter Festival Listed Handicap Chase Preview, Tips, Runners & Trends (Winter Festival)

 Fairyhouse Winter Festival Listed Handicap Chase Information:

-We also have a dedicated Fairyhouse tips page that will cover this race as well as all of the other races on the day of the race.
-See which runners the OLBG racing tipsters are predicting to win this race and the others on the cards.
+Our dedicated Fairyhouse tips page will not only bring you predictions from the OLBG racing tipsters for the upcoming card that includes the Fairyhouse Winter Festival Listed Handicap Chase, but will also have predictions for each meeting at Fairyhouse throughout the season, so be sure to head over there.
 You may also be interested in other preview blogs that we have packed full of information.
 Head down to the Other Principal Races at Fairyhouse Racecourse section for links to these.

 ALSO READ